crazyhottommy/scripts-general-use/Shell/bioinformatics_one_liner.md

-### This is a markdown file edited by [MacDown](http://macdown.uranusjr.com/).
-I came across the bioinformatics one-liners on the [biostar](https://www.biostars.org/p/142545/) forum and gathered them here.
+### I came across the bioinformatics one-liners on the [biostar](https://www.biostars.org/p/142545/) forum and gathered them here.
+I also added some of my own tricks

 05/21/2015.